afrimapr/afrilearndata/README.md

 If they are not recognised you can use e.g. `data(africountries)` to make sure the objects are loaded.

-Firstly, here are all the data shown together.
+Firstly, here are most of the data shown together.
 The `tmap` code to create this plot is shown later in the readme.

 <img src="man/figures/README-tmap-all-the-data-1.png" width="100%" />